xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 * `C_j(m)` is a receptivity like factor describing how sensitive the jth downstream component is to misalignment in that domain.
 * `DeltaS_align(m)` is the combined alignment mismatch defined above.
 * `lambda_align(m)` is a convergence state factor that belongs to a fixed bounded interval and reflects whether local dynamics in the scenario are convergent, recursive, divergent, or chaotic in the TU sense.
-* `kappa_align` is a fixed coupling constant setting the overall scale for alignment related tension.
+* `kappa_align` is a fixed coupling constant setting the overall scale for alignment related tension in this encoding.

-We do not need to enumerate the indices `i` and `j` explicitly.
-It is sufficient that for each regular state `m`, all relevant `T_ij_align(m)` components are finite and well defined.
+We do not specify the index sets for `i` and `j`, nor do we describe how `S_i`, `C_j`, or `lambda_align` are generated from raw data.
+Their construction belongs to the deep TU layer and is outside the scope of this file.
+For the purposes of Q121 it is sufficient that for states in the regular domain all relevant `T_ij_align(m)` components are finite and well defined.

 ### 3.5 Invariants and effective constraints